Murdalay/bem-core/common.docs/reference/reference.en.md

 ##### Arbitrary Fields

-In addition to special fields, that describe a BEM-entity and its HTML-representation, the object may have any fields with an arbitrary data.
-This data will be available for use in BEMHTML-templates.
+In addition to the special fields, that describe a BEM-entity and its HTML-representation, the object may have any fields with an arbitrary data.
+This data will be available for use in the BEMHTML-templates.

 An example of an arbitrary field is a field `url` in the reference block: